giorgiop/nips15workshop/CFP.md

 Submissions must be 4-8 pages long (+1 for references), and adhere to the [NIPS format](https://nips.cc/Conferences/2015/PaperInformation/StyleFiles).
 Papers submission is here [TBA].
 Please leave authors information visible.

-With regard to the demos applications, we encourage the use of publicly accessible datasets and/or code in the interest of reproducibility; this will be valued positively for acceptance.
+With regard to the demos, we encourage the use of publicly accessible datasets and code in the interest of reproducibility; this will be valued positively for acceptance.

-All accepted papers and application demos will have a short oral presentation and a poster session.
-Also, selected papers will be part of a **special issue on the [Journal of Privacy and Confidentiality](http://repository.cmu.edu/jpc/)**, depending on quality and number of submissions, and subject to the organizers' judgement.
+A subset of the accepted papers will be presented orally; all accepted papers will be part of a poster/demo session.
+Also, depending on quality and number of submissions, and subject to the organizers' judgement, a selection of the work presented at the workshop will be part of a **special issue on the [Journal of Privacy and Confidentiality](http://repository.cmu.edu/jpc/)**,

 ### Important dates